Pots and planting

 Use a small layer of gravel or grit in the bottom of the pot so your succulents won’t be sitting in water.
-If planting outside into the garden it is a good idea to put some gravel and grit at the bottom of the hole to help act as a drainage layer.
+It is recommended to water your succulents in after planting to help settle their roots.

 |Compost||60% to 70%||6 to 7 parts|

 |Grit, perlite, sand or a blend of all three||30% to 40%||3 to 4 parts|